Top 10 Ways My Life Got Better Without Alcohol and Drugs florida

 8. Being of Service

-Almost every alcoholic/addict I’ve ever met is so giving and compassionate that once they choose recovery, once they choose themselves, nothing can stop them.
+Almost every alcoholic/person with addiction I’ve ever met is so giving and compassionate that once they choose recovery, once they choose themselves, nothing can stop them.
 They say you can’t help another if you can’t help yourself, and while I’ve bucked against that ideology most of my life, I’m finally in a position to accept how true that is.
 Another one of the greatest gifts of recovery is that I can be of service to others.
 Our stories are different but so similar in so many ways, and our experiences, strength, and hope can be shared to help lift others out of the struggle.
 Watching a person who started off broken heal and then seeing that person help pull others into the light is honestly one of the most beautiful and rewarding sights to behold.
 What’s more, we can’t make a recovery alone, and finally, we don’t have to do it alone.
 In meetings or a therapy group, we can connect in such strong ways that rival even decades of a tenured friendship.
 Having that sense of community makes life seem so much more manageable, and really, it is.

 9. Hope for a Future